How To Use Buttons in Apps

 How To Add A Custom Trigger to a Button

-With Button Triggers, you can run specific actions and transitions when a button is pressed within an app.
+With Button Triggers, you can run specific Actions and Transition when a button is pressed within an app.

 Note: Button widgets cannot be inserted in a Form Step.